 Between March and October, the park’s many roads, hiking trails, and parking lots are all typically filled to capacity, with holidays like Easter week/Jeep safari and spring break (late March or April), Memorial Day, Labor Day, and fall break (usually mid-October) being exceptionally busy.

-We recommend you visit during the off-season, in the winter, to avoid traffic jams and large crowds.
+We recommend you visit Arches in the winter, which is the off season, to avoid traffic jams and large crowds.

 GETTING TO ARCHES NATIONAL PARK